skulltech/sumit-ghosh.com/_posts/2020-05-01-external-functions-used-exported-elf.md

 This script uses [`pyelftools`](https://github.com/eliben/pyelftools) to parse the elf file and then pick out the symbols, it doesn't rely on any of the previously mentioned commands.

 Either way, you get a list of symbols, which are global// externally visible functions, which for an executable binary means dynamically linked library functions.
 And it does correctly list all 4 library functions we've used in our `random.c` program.
-It also shows an outlier, an extra `__libc_start_main` function that we haven't used in our source code explicitly.
-It was, however, inserted by the compiler as a starting point of the program execution.

 ## Inspecting Shared Libraries